SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 2. They are picky about voltage.
 There was a line of oscillators in 5032 package in production until mid 2020 which worked at 1.8-5v.
 They were discontinued, and there is no other such oscillator available as far as I can tell.
   a.
 The 5v ones specify minimum 4.5v maximum 5.5v.
   b.
 1.6-3.6v ones are available, so the lower end of the range is covered.
 None of the major vendors with parametric search on their catalog indicate that any which are in spec operating between 3.6v and 4.5V, so one cannot run directly from a LiPo battery with one while remaining within spec.
-3. 5v units are rarely available in packages smaller than 7050 (7mm x 5mm), 5032 is exotic for 5v oscillators, and anything smaller nonexistent.
+3. 5v units are not available in packages smaller than 7050 (7mm x 5mm) typically, 5032 is exotic for 5v oscillators, and anything smaller nonexistent.
 4. They are strangely expensive, typically $1 or more from western suppliers.
-Not only that, the "China discount", is not even 2:1, they often don't have specs provided (like crystals as noted above), but here, one of the specs is the operating voltage, which is rather important to know.
+There is hardly any "China discount", either.
+Like crystals, however, the oscillators advertised on Aliexpress don't list essential specs like the voltage or part number, and sellers don't seem to know when asked.
   a.
-One gets the impression that external oscillators are a specialty item for precision applications, while crystals often are not.
-They are often designed to higher accuracy, which is rarely necessary, and they come at the price of being fiddly and difficult to wrangle, as well as expensive.
+One gets the impression that external oscillators are a specialty item for precision applications, while crystals are not.
+They are often designed to higher accuracy and they don't depend on external components that could "pull" the frequency, and so on.
+In a typical application, if you don't need a precision clock source, there are other ways to get it.

 ## Clock troubleshooting
-On a classic AVR, the result of selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program.
-Fortunately, the Dx-series parts handle this situation far more gracefully.
-Largely this is simply because they don't set it with fuses - it is set by the appllication at runtime (when you compile DxCore, it builds with the selected frequency options including switching clock sources before calling setup()).
-Sometimes the sketch will just cease to function entirely when it tries to switch.
-We attempt to show a blink code - but this doesn't seem to work as well as it should.
-In any event, there are no challenges recovering from it.
-Just change the clock source to an internal one, upload normally and you're good.
+On a classic AVR, the result of selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program, other than HJV programming.
+Fortunately, this is a thing of the past with modern AVRs, it comes for free with the new clock handling - it starts up at a universally acceptable speed and can be easily switched at runtime.
+Recovery is typically as simple as uploading a new sketch with more appropriate clock settings.

+On megaTinyCore, troubleshooting is generally straightforward.

-### Blink Codes
+### Blink Codes (DxCore only)
 All blink codes issued by the core start with the LED pin switching states three times (ie, if it is off, it will turn on, off, then on again), followed by a number of flashes indicating the nature of the failure.
 This will then repeat - since it initially changes state three times, this means that the pattern will be inverted the second time through.
 The number of short flashes indicates the nature of the problem: Three flashes indicates that the selected clock source was not present at startup.
 Four flashes indicates that it was present at startup, but then disappeared while it was running.
 It is hoped that this will make the blink codes distinctive enough that they cannot be mistaken for the running sketch.
 You can override the `onClockFailure()` and `onClockTimeout()` functions to run different code.
 The clock failure detection seems flaky, and often it just resets instead.
 When onClockTimeout() is called, it will be just after startup running at 4 MHz; scale any baud rates by (baud rate compiled for)/(4 MHz) to calculate the baud rate to ask it for if you want to output debug messages.
 Overriding those functions may be most important if PA7 needs to be repurposed, and you can't have it taking over that pin no matter what.

 For example, if the crystal (or clock) speed is one that can also be generated from the internal oscillator, you might want to resort to that and run the app - albeit with less accurate timing - in spite of the problem with the crystal - One approach is shown below.